Famondir/Music-Suite/README.md

 ## Pet project

-### Setting up the environment
+### Setting up the environment and about programming language choice

 In the task it is recommended to use Python as a programming language since it is important for the data scientists.
 Since I'm most fluently with R and JS right now I try to bridge Python code (to learn something new) with JS to use my skills in GUI design.

 Pyglet seems to be a proper framework to catch multiple key presses and play multiple sounds at once so it might be useful for the live music app part of this project.
 But can it be integrated in the browsers view port?
 I will try Pyodide for this.

 It might be better to not use a JS-Python bridge for easyness.
 Maybe this is just a architectural burden.
-The data processing and visualisation part might be low in this project and so Python benefits might be not used at all.
+The data processing and visualisation part might be low in this project and so data science related Python benefits might be not used at all.

 In the end I decided to go with the pyglet framework for the accordion simulator and don't use Pyodide for building the online dashboard structure because the accordion simulator might become handy for my hobby.

+For the tasks about **Build** and **Continuous Delivery** writing in C or C++ might have been interesting as well.
+But there I realy have super low experiecne.
+Java would be good thee too.
+But to be honest I like that Python, R, JS are not so cumbersome about types.

+But I have to admit that I haven't worked on realy big projects and most of the time without object orientation.
+In the *Programmierung II* module from *Medieninformatik* study program here at BHT I started to get a glimpse on how Java can be benefitial for (larger) object oriented projects (like creating a sheduler app or music database).

 ### Accordion Simulator